 Continuing Education Information:

-Upon completion of this program and submission of the activity evaluation, a certificate of completion for 3.0 continuing Education hours will be issued at the conclusion of the program.
+Upon completion of this program and submission of the activity evaluation, a certificate of completion will be issued to all attendees at the end of the program.

 Target Audience: Intermediate and Advanced Level Nurses and Social Workers, and School Personnel

 Approval for nurses has been obtained by The Leukemia & Lymphoma Society's national office under Provider Number CEP 5832 to award 3.0 continuing education contact hours through the California Board of Registered Nursing.
 The Leukemia & Lymphoma Society (LLS), Provider Number 1105, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) (www.aswb.org) Approved Continuing Education Program (CE).
 Approval Period: 12/2011-12/2014.
 LLS maintains responsibility for the program.
 Social workers should contact their regulatory board to determine course approval.
 Social workers will receive 3.0 CE clinical clock hours.

 For additional information on the Tennessee Chapter's educational programs and/or financial assistance, contact Patient Services Manager Mary Winslow, LCSW, at email@example.com, (615) 331.2980 or (800) 332.2980, extension 1743.